How to cleanup Docker

 docker system prune

-- all networks not used by at least one container
+WARNING!
+This will remove: - all stopped containers - all networks not used by at least one container - all dangling images - all dangling build cache

 Are you sure you want to continue? [y/N]

-You can also include all unused volumes, then add --volumes:
+You can also include all unused volumes, then add --volumes

 docker system prune --volumes